 Mere delay in a criminal procedure cannot call for a dismissal of the prosecution but should be given enough consideration too while delivering the final verdict.
 The High Court bench consisting of J. Vivek Singh Thakur shed light upon the issue of the time period under Section 468 of the Code of Criminal Procedure in the matter of Shikhil Katoch v.
 State of Himachal Pradesh [CRMMO No. 265 of 2019].

 The accused was apprehended for possessing 4.06g of heroin and an FIR was registered under Sections 21 and 29 of the Narcotic Drugs and Psychotropic Substances Act, 1985 (NDPS Act).
-It was submitted on behalf of the petitioner that and for alleged commission of offence, as provided under Section 21(a) NDPS Act, maximum sentence is one year imprisonment or with fine, which may extend to ten thousand rupees, or with both.
-Referring Section 468(2)(b) of Code of Criminal Procedure (‘Cr.P.C.’), it was contended that for an offence punishable with imprisonment for a term not exceeding one year, the period of limitation for taking cognizance is one year and as such in present case, the said period has elapsed.
-The order was challenged on the basis that the prosecution launched against the petitioner is time barred and hence, should be quashed.
+It was submitted on behalf of the petitioner that and for alleged commission of the offence, as provided under Section 21(a) NDPS Act, the maximum sentence is one-year imprisonment or with fine, which may extend to ten thousand rupees, or with both.
+Referring to Section 468(2)(b) of Code of Criminal Procedure (Crpc), it was contended that for an offence punishable with imprisonment for a term not exceeding one year, the period of limitation for taking cognizance is one year and as such in the present case, the said period has elapsed.
+The order was challenged on the basis that the prosecution launched against the petitioner is time-barred and hence, should be quashed.

-The HC held that “in present case, plausible and satisfactory explanation for delay in instituting the prosecution exists and also keeping in view the object and purpose of the enactment of NDPS Act, interest of society is also there in continuing the prosecution, and accordingly the petition is dismissed” .
+The High Court held that “in the present case, a plausible and satisfactory explanation for the delay in instituting the prosecution exists and also keeping in view the object and purpose of the enactment of NDPS Act, the interest of society is also there in continuing the prosecution, and accordingly the petition is dismissed”.